-So it’s surprising that Costco has decided to make a special dividend of $7 per share payable to shareholders.
+So it’s surprising that Costco has decided to make a special dividend of $7 per share payable to shareholders before the US hits The Fiscal Cliff.
 (This dividend was set to be paid on Friday.)
 This equates to $3 billion for shareholders, which will be conveniently taxed at the current rate of 15%.

 Some reading this may think the special dividend isn’t a big deal because many corporations have paid special dividends in the past.
 While this is true, not many companies borrow the money to pay a dividend.
 The majority pay dividends from earnings.
 So it appears that Costco borrowed money to pay this special dividend before tax rates rise.
 Costco claims that they are doing this because interest rates are low due to the Federal Reserve keeping rate artificially low.

 While this is true, let’s take a look at the big picture: Costco pays a special dividend in 2012 to avoid higher taxes in 2013.
 It borrows this money, and because it is a corporation, it gets to use the interest it is charged as a deduction on the corporation’s tax return.
 While interest rates are low, borrowing $3 billion will have a couple of dollars in interest charges.